-OLLOWAY'S OINTMENT AND PILLS HOLLOWAY'S OINTMENT AND PILLS REMARKABLE FOR THEIR SFFICACY IN CURING DISEASES OF THE SKIN.-Sourvy, Ringworm, and other cutaneous disorders are engendered by the im-purity of the blood, and the only sure means of oradicating such complaints is to undergo a course of Holloway's Pills, and, at the same time, apply externally his invaluable Oint-ment.
-Cures by these extraordinary medicines are daily attested, proving their astonishing efficacy in purifying the blood, strengthening the constitution, and re-establishing the best of health; they are equally beneficial in curing wounds. &c.
+HOLLOWAY'S OINTMENT AND PILLS REMARKABLE FOR THEIR EFFICACY IN CURING DISEASES OF THE SKIN.-Scurvy, Ringworm, OURING DISEASES OF THE SKIN.-Scurvy, Ringworm, and other cutaneous disorders are engendered by the im-purity of the blood, and the only sure means of cradicating such complaints is to undergo a course of Holloway's Pills, and, at the same time, apply externally his invaluable Oint-ment.
+Curcs by these extraordinary medicines are daily attested, proving their astonishing efficacy in purifying the blood, strengthening the constitution, and re-establishing the best of health; they are equally beneficial in curing wounds, &c. wounds, &c.

-Sold by all Medicine Vendors throughout the world; at Professor HOLLOWAY'S Establishments, 244, Strand, Lon-don, and 80, Maiden-lane, New York; by A. Stampa, Con-stantinople; A. Guidley, Smyrna; and E. Muir, Malta.
+Sold by all Medicine Vendors throughout the world; at Professor HOLLOWAY'S Establishments, 2:44, Strand, Lon-don, and 80, Maiden-lane, New York; by A. Stampa, Con-stantinople; A. Guidicy, Smyrna; and E. Muir, Malta.

-DEAFNESS.-A retired Surgeon, from the Crimea, having been restored to perfect hearing by a native physician in Turkey, after fourteen years of great suffering from noises in the Ears and extreme Deafness, without being able to obtain the least relief from any Aurist in England, is anxious to communicate to others the par-ticulars for the sure of the same.
-A beek sout to say In England, 18 anxious to communicate to others bhe par-ticulars for the cure of the same.
+DEAFNESS.-A retired Surgeon, from the DEAR NESS.-A retired Surgeon, from the Orimea having been restored to perfect hearing by a native physician in Turkey, after fourteen years of great suffering from noises in the Ears and extreme Dearness, without being able to obtain the least relief from any Aurist in England, is anxious to communicate to others the par-ticulars for the cure of the same.
 A book sent to any part of the world on receipt of six stamps, or the Author will apply the treatment himself, at his residence.
 Surgeon SAMUEL COLSTON, Member of the Royal College of Sur-geons, London.
-At home from 11 till 4 daily.-6, Leicester-place, Leicester-square, Loudon, where thousands of letters may be seen from parsons away may be, soon from persons cured.
+At home from 11 till 4 daily.-6, Leicester-place, Leicester-square, London, where thousands of letters may be seen from persons cured.